 Dexlansoprazole may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about dexlansoprazole?

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 What should I discuss with my healthcare provider before taking dexlansoprazole?

 Heartburn is often confused with the first symptoms of a heart attack.
 Seek emergency medical attention if you have chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, and a general ill feeling.

 You should not take dexlansoprazole if you are allergic to it.

 Taking a proton pump inhibitor such as dexlansoprazole may increase your risk of bone fracture in the hip, wrist, or spine.
-This effect has occurred mostly in people who have taken the medication long term or at high doses, and in those who are age 50 and older.
+This effect has occurred mostly in people who have taken the medicine long term or at high doses, and in those who are age 50 and older.
 It is not clear whether dexlansoprazole is the actual cause of an increased risk of fracture.
-Before you take this medication, tell your doctor if you have osteoporosis or osteopenia (low bone mineral density).

 It is not known whether dexlansoprazole passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.